Hawaii : The Early Years

 From 1980 to 2000 Russell continued writing and recording, signing a singles deal with Sonet Records of Sweden in the mid 1980s.
 He also traveled to Norway, Finland, Denmark, Germany, France, Italy, Spain, Greece, Hong Kong and Australia, either working on music projects or just experiencing life in interesting places.

 By the year 2000 Dan and Fran DaShiell had passed away, and Russell decided to move back to Hawaii.
-After a few years of artistic hiatus on Maui he returned to L.A. with an instrumental album called Island Life, which he plans on remixing for a summer release.
-He’s also working on Foreverland, an album of 9 songs from Foreverland Forest.
+After a few years of artistic hiatus on Maui he returned to L.A. with an instrumental album called Island Life, which he’s currently remixing for a 2022 release.
+He’s also working on Foreverland, a 10 song album from his Foreverland Forest project.